kyilmaz2421/PnP/README.md

 USAGE: Designed for Google Chrome, like any website after sign-in/sign-up you can follow the on page buttons/prompts to navigate the websites features.

 DISCLAIMER: The division of work does not follow the point break down specified on the Project.pdf, as per Professor Vybihal's suggestion.
 We divided the work into parts to ensure that each person was designated a task where they learned both front-end and back-end skills.
 Each person was assigned their part, as outlined below, but ultimately we all worked on the code together.
 If someone needed to edit the database, they did.
 If someone needed to add a feature on the files someone else was working on, they did.
-We pair programmed at times and all contributed to the design of the project from the backend to the frontend with everyone touching everything.
+We pair programmed/debugged (A LOT) at times and all contributed to the design of the project from the backend to the frontend with everyone touching everything.

 WORK BREAKDOWN BY TEAM MEMBER:
 Alana